 We always heard that societal norms in both Japan and China are a bewildering maze of misunderstandings and cultural traps for an unsuspecting Westerner and couldn’t wait to experience it for ourselves.
 Four years ago, we visited both countries and walked away with enough stories to tell for years to come.

-Neither China nor Japan has a big population of English-speakers outside of service jobs and we always had to make do with pointing, miming and Google translate.
-The one difference we noticed that while in both countries we stuck out as sore thumbs, the Japanese never gave us a second glace or looked directly at us for any extended period of time, while we were often stared at in China.
-Despite initially thinking of Japanese as reserved and unwelcoming, we were quickly proven wrong.
-All it took was pulling out a map in a middle of busy train station and several people immediately stopped to try to assist us.
+Neither China nor Japan has a big population of English speakers outside of service jobs and we always had to make do with pointing, miming and Google translate.
+The one difference we noticed was that while in both countries we stuck out like sore thumbs, the Japanese never gave us a second glance or looked directly at us for an extended period of time, while we were often stared at in China.
+Despite initially thinking of the Japanese as reserved and unwelcoming, we were quickly proven wrong.
+All it took was pulling out a map in the middle of the busy train station and several people immediately stopped to try to assist us.
 No one spoke much English, but we were still quickly escorted to the correct train.
-Twice more we asked for directions on the street, once in Tokyo and once in Takayama and both times were assisted by the first people we stopped.
-A woman in Takayama who spoke absolutely no English, compared our English-printed map to a map on her phone and then, despite our protests, took 10 minutes out of her day to lead us directly to the doorstep of our AirBnb.
-In Tokyo, a couple walking down an alley not only took us to the correct building, but walked us to the correct floor and pointed at our door.
+Twice more we asked for directions on the street, once in Tokyo and once in Takayama, and both times were assisted by the first people we stopped.
+A woman in Takayama who spoke absolutely no English, compared our English-printed map to a map on her phone and then, despite our protests, took 10 minutes out of her day to lead us directly to the doorstep of our Airbnb.
+In Tokyo, a couple walking down an alley not only took us to the correct building but walked us to the correct floor and pointed at our door.
 We were absolutely blown away by this level of attention and kindness.

 In Japan, Victor found himself to be a kindred spirit to many well-dressed people in suits and fashionable business casual attire.
 He loves wearing suits and I am convinced if we ever go back to Japan, he will absolutely try to bring his business suits to fit in.
 Meanwhile, I giggled at all the young people dressed like various Pokémon and anime characters or sporting hair clips with yellow baby chicks on top of their heads.
-I also naively expected Chinese to be wearing cheap Chinese knock offs (many of which we saw in Vietnam, Thailand, and Cambodia, as well as in USA), but found people in cities well-dressed in modern, expensive looking clothes.
+I also naively expected the Chinese to be wearing cheap Chinese knock-offs (many of which we saw in Vietnam, Thailand, and Cambodia, as well as in the USA) but found people in cities well-dressed in modern, expensive-looking clothes.